Fishing down the food web: Overview

 Over the last 50 years, the abundance of large predator fish, such as cod, swordfish and tuna, has dropped 90 percent.
 Fishing vessels now increasingly pursue the smaller forage fish, such as herrings, sardines, menhaden and anchovies, that are lower on the food chain.
 "We are eating bait and moving on to jellyfish and plankton", says Pauly.
 Beyond this, the overall global volume of fish captured has been declining since the late 1980s.

 Mean trophic level

 The mean trophic level is calculated by assigning each fish or invertebrate species a number based on its trophic level.
-The trophic level is a measure of the position of an organism in a food web, starting at level 1 with primary producers, such as phytoplankton and seaweed, then moving through the primary consumers at level 2 that eat the primary producers to the secondary consumers at level 3 that eat the primary consumers, and so on.
+The trophic level is a measure of the position of an organism in a food web, starting at level 1 with primary producers, such as phytoplankton and seaweed, then moving through the primary consumers at level 2 that eat the primary producers to the secondary consumers at level 3 that eat the secondary consumers, and so on.
 In marine environments, trophic levels range from two to five for the apex predators.
 The mean trophic level can then be calculated for fishery catches by averaging trophic levels for the overall catch using the datasets for commercial fish landings.